 The MIS message will be used to transmit plain language statements or queries between the two centres, and also the transmission of organised track elapsed times.

-System of line failures.
+System or line failures.

 Basic communication facilities between the two centres will be available in the even of system failures.
 The actions to be taken will be defined in the current version of the Letter of Agreement between Shanwick and Reykjavik ACC.